Mira-Philippo/web-markup/requirments.md

 ✓ Uses property text-indent.  //Used in the footer to move the copyright information slightly ✓ Uses property word-spacing  //Same as two above

 Grading group 4: Advanced CSS = 20 points.
-This time i think i did do well on all.
+I think i did do well on all.
 Excellent
 ✓ Uses at least 2 position properties (static, absolute, relative or fixed).  //Used absolute and relative ✓ Uses float property.  //Images on index